Vila Nova de Gaia: Parishes

-Coat of arms and flag

-The coat of arms consists of a grey crest with two golden-yellow bunches of grapes on the bottom with a black castle over the water, and with a person blowing the horn.
-The grapes intend to represent the city's connection with the wine industry, mainly Port wine, whose cellars are in the lower part of the city.

-The flag features the coat of arms on a field of eight wedges (gyronny) of alternating dark yellow and black, beginning with the north-northeast octant.

 Leisure and tourism

 Beaches

 Vila Nova de Gaia is the Portuguese municipality with the highest number of Blue Flag beaches in 2009 and in 2010: 17 beaches along 17 km of seaside.
 Some popular beaches are: Miramar, Granja, Aguda, Valadares, Francelos, Madalena and Canidelo.
 Praia da Granja is a FEE Blue Flag beach in the parish of São Félix da Marinha.
 This area was a farm in the 18th century belong to the Grijó Monastery and used as a rest place of monks and priests.